Student Handbook: Demonstration Policy

 Policy on Dissent

-By its very nature, the University is a place where ideas and opinions are formulated and exchanged.
-Each member of the University has a right to freely express their positions and to work for their acceptance whether they assent to or dissent from existing situations in the University or society.
+By its very nature, the University is a place in which ideas and opinions are formulated and exchanged.
+As such, thoughtful dialogue is a critical part of campus culture (Characteristics of Jesuit Higher Education: A Guide for Mission Reflection, Association of Jesuit Colleges and Universities) and each member of the University has a right to freely express their positions and to work for their acceptance whether they assent to or dissent from existing circumstances in the University or in society.
+In the context of Jesuit higher education, freedom of expression– sometimes in the form of protest or demonstration- can serve as a part of the individual and community discernment process for a community committed to a faith that does justice.

-To ensure that freedom is maintained, expressions of assent or dissent cannot be permitted to infringe on the rights of the members of the University community or the community itself - not only their freedom to express positions, but their freedom to engage in other legitimate activities.
-Actual or threatened coercion or violence are abhorrent in a University because they can destroy those rights and freedoms which are necessary for the existence of the University.
+To ensure that this freedom is maintained, expressions of assent or dissent are balanced with other important values of Jesuit higher education, including respect for the dignity and rights of all members of the University community and for the community itself - the freedom of others to express dissenting positions, and the freedom to engage in other legitimate expressive activities.
+Actual or threatened coercion or violence are abhorrent in a University as they can destroy the very rights and freedoms necessary for the existence of the University.

 Policy Governing Picketing and Other Demonstrations